Low prices and Trump's trade war are pushing these Northwest farmers to the brink

 There's still broad support for Trump in farm country

-"Obviously farm communities are pretty much Republican," says Byron Behne, a merchandiser with the Northwest Grain Growers, a farmer-owned cooperative in Walla Walla, Washington.
+"Obviously farm communities are pretty much Republican," says Byron Behne, a merchandiser with the Northwest Grain Growers, a farmer-owned cooperative in Walla Walla, Wash.

 "Even the people that are some of his strongest supporters were kind of looking at that and going, what does that truly mean?"
 Behne says.